Why are there so few working administration software solutions for music publishers?

 If I had asked people what they wanted, they would have said faster horses.

 Customers usually know what they don’t want.
 Regardless if it is slow transportation or typing the same metadata over and over again, that is the only thing that an engineer can believe.
-While wishes, expectations and concerns may give some guidance, they usually are misleading.
+While wishes, expectations and concerns may give some guidance, they are usually misleading.

 Metadata Exchange Formats